is4tomj/is4tomj-hugo/content/posts/0004-002-noun-phrases.md

    sending the second thing to a client computer.
 ```

+### A new noun phrase should not be instantiated for further characterization, clarification, or description

-Although a noun phrase represents an immutable object, a new noun phrase should not be instantiated when an object is merely further described or clarified.
-The following is an example of a noun phrase that represents an object that is further clarified after the noun phrase was instantiated.
+Although a noun phrase represents an immutable object, a new noun phrase should not be instantiated when an object is merely further characterized, clarified, or described.
+The following is an example of a noun phrase that represents an object that is further described after the noun phrase was instantiated.

 ``` claim
 1. A method comprising: